mladenjovanovic/bmbstats-book/docs/13-Description-in-bmbstats.md

 #>         0.09457649         0.79394008
 ```

-`bmbstats::compare_independent_groups` uses by default the `bmbstats::independent_groups_estimators`, but we can write our own estimators function a bit later:
+`bmbstats::compare_independent_groups` uses by default the `independent_groups_estimators`, but we can write our own estimators function a bit later:

 ```r